Head of Brand & Content

 Your product-level performance data is in silos.
 It’s scattered across multiple departments, multiple channels, multiple stakeholders.
 And because of this, it’s nearly impossible for you to use your product-level data to influence performance.

 Your CRM and your customer data are in the same place, yet product-level performance data is strewn about like that load of laundry you said you were going to do.
 You already have a lot of the pieces, but the puzzle hasn’t been put together yet:

 By aligning your departments around the same source, where all of your data is accessible.
 Your marketers would know which products are a priority for the category managers (e.g., at risk of becoming deadstock) and could focus there.

 They could find areas where the algorithms aren’t performing optimally.
-They could use product-level data from Google to inform Facebook campaigns, and vice versa.
+They could use product-level performance data from Google to inform Meta campaigns, and vice versa.

 Your category managers would know the precise visibility and marketing performance of each product they’re purchasing, as well as the promotion cost to actually sell the product.

 With this set-up, your management team could align their KPI around overall profitability, keep inter-departmental cooperation running smoothly, and find new opportunities for growth more easily than ever before.